Enterprise Risk Management

 The UK’s revised Combined Code, for instance, is now explicit in saying that all directors are required to ‘provide entrepreneurial leadership of the company within a framework of prudent and effective controls which enable risk to be assessed and managed.’

-The US Sarbanes Oxley Act mandated the adoption, by US listed companies, of an appropriate system of internal control and, in parallel, requires directors to monitor and report operational risk
+The US Sarbanes-Oxley Act (SOX) mandated the adoption by US-listed companies of an appropriate system of internal control and, in parallel, requires directors to monitor and report operational risk.

 COSO ERM Framework

-Financial sector corporate governance means that organisations have to comply with the operational risk management guidance of the Basel Committee.
+Financial sector corporate governance means that organisations have to comply with the operational risk management guidance of the Basel Committee on Banking Supervision.
 The 10 principles set out in the Basel Committee's Risk Management Group's paper on the management and supervision of operational risk are best addressed from within an IT governance framework that ensures that measures taken to assess, control and monitor operational risk are integrated with the firm's overall risk and information management strategy.

 IT Risk Management